 Finally, the conferees applaud the professional efforts of the defense intelligence community which, over the last ten years, has been rebuilt from the drastically reduced state to which it had declined in the 1970s.
-The conferees intend to be supportive of measures to reallocate resources resulting from any reorganization of defense intelligence to cover new and emerging requirements, such as economic competitiveness, counternarcotics, counterterrorism, and the proliferation of biological, chemical and nuclear weapons throughout the world, but expect that some of the resources for these needs will come from departments and elements previously focused on the Soviet Union and Eastern Europe.
+The conferees intend to be supportive of measures to allocate resources resulting from any reorganization of defense intelligence to cover new and emerging requirements, such as economic competitiveness, counternarcotics, counterterrorism, and the proliferation of biological, chemical and nuclear weapons throughout the world, but expect that it will be possible to provide some of the resources for these needs from departments and elements previously focused on the Soviet Union and Eastern Europe.